Tofunmit/Tofunmit/README.md

 Key features of Spray Paint Application:

-Load a custom image to paint on in PNG, JPG, or BMP format Left click mouse to spray paint with color and density of choice Right click mouse to erase paint
+Load a custom image to paint on in PNG, JPG, or BMP format.
-Adjust brush size, color opacity, and spray width
+To spray paint: Tap and hold the mouse button and hover around the image.
+Adjust color, density, Spray size and Opacity as required.
+To erase: click to check the eraser button and simply hover the mouse button around the spray painted portion.
-Save painted image to file
+Save painted image to file.
 This project exemplified my skills in C# Windows Presentation Foundation development, mouse tracking, and creating polished installable applications.

 <!---